Governments

 - Only 50-65% of international assignees are accompanied by family members.

-Taken together, these figures indicate that the number of partners who want to work is extremely small, less than one per cent of the total workforce.
+Taken together, these figures indicate that the number of partners wanting to work is likely to be extremely small, less than one per cent of the total workforce.
 Moreover, they often bring complementary skills and seek temporary, part-time or self-employed project work that fits their lifestyle, without any negative impact on the longer-term job market.
 Giving them permission to work does not guarantee a job.
 They have to compete with qualified citizens who speak the language, know the culture and have locally-recognised qualifications.
 An employer wants the best person for the job.
 If that happens to be the partner of an expatriate, this will give most benefit to the company and economy of the country.